-Table 38.2: Standards for Activities in the Open Space tion Zones Non- compliance Status be 2.2m, and in such a case Rules 38.10.7.1 and 38.10.7.2 do not apply. c.
-Consistency with any established fencing; and d.
+Table 38.2: and Recreat Standards for Activities in the Open Space tion Zones Non- compliance Status be 2.2m, and in such a case Rules 38.10.7.1 and 38.10.7.2 do not apply.
+C. Consistency with any established fencing; and d.
 Functional constraints, including the use of land, security, and wind shelter.
 38.10.8 Lighting and d Glare D 38.10.8.1 No activity on a Nature Conservation Zone, CPZ, CPZ (Golf), CPZ (Camping Ground) and CPZ (Cemeteries) shall result in a greater than 2.5 lux spill (horizontal or vertical) of lights onto any other site measured at any point inside the boundary of the other site (when measured or calculated 2.0m inside the boundary of the adjoining property.
 38.10.8.2 No activity on an Informal Recreation Zone, Active Sports and Recreation Zone and Civic Spaces Zone shall result in a greater than a 3.0 lux spill (horizontal or vertical) of lights onto any other site measured at any point inside the boundary of the other site (when measured 2.0m inside the boundary of the adjoining property).
-38.10.9 Maximum g gross retail floor space D Recreation Ground) the to recreatio be 100m 2 c (whichever Informal Recreation Zone, Active Sports and Zone, CPZ, CPZ (Golf), and CPZ (Camping e maximum gross retail floor space associated on activities permitted within these zones shall or no more than 10% of the gross floor area is the lessor) of the building supporting the and leisure activities.
-38.10.10 olours Within the Nature Conservation, ecreation and Community Purposes (Camping nes RD Dis scretion is All exterior surfaces, including fences, shall be coloured in the range of browns, greens, greys or black (except soffits), with a maximum reflective value of 35%. a.
-External appearance; Visual 38.10.10.2 All roofs shall have a maximum reflective value of 20%. prominence from both public places and private locations;
+38.10.9 Maximum g gross retail floor space D Recreation Ground) the to recreatio be 100m 2 c (whichever Informal Recreation Zone, Active Sports and Zone, CPZ, CPZ (Golf), and CPZ (Camping e maximum gross retail floor space associated n activities permitted within these zones shall or no more than 10% of the gross floor area is the lessor) of the building supporting the and leisure activities.
+38.10.10 Informal Re olours Within the Nature Conservation, ecreation and Community Purposes (Camping RD Ground) Zo nes All exterior surfaces, including fences, shall be scretion is stricted to: 50.10.10.1 or black (except soffits), with a maximum reflective value of 35%. a. b. appearance; 38.10.10.2 All roofs shall have a maximum reflective value of 20%. prominence from both public places and private locations;